infinitered/rmq/README.md

 ![RQM logo](http://ir_wp.s3.amazonaws.com/wp-content/uploads/sites/9/2013/07/rmq_logo.png)

 # RubyMotionQuery - RMQ
-A light, muggle, nonpolluting, jQuery-like library for [RubyMotion](http://rubymotion.com).
+A fast, muggle, nonpolluting, jQuery-like library for [RubyMotion](http://rubymotion.com).

 **The [RMQ Introductory Guide and other info][1] is a great place to start.**